rlmic/literate-economic-analysis/README.md

 #### Jupyter
 Make sure we have jupyter notebook installed in your machine.
 If you are using Anaconda, jupyter comes pre-packaged and it's already installed.
 If you are not using Anaconda, you probably have to install jupyterlab or jupyter notebook.
-If you are want to install jupyterlab directly, without using Anaconda, you can open the terminal and run:
+If you want to install jupyterlab directly, without using Anaconda, you can open the terminal and run:

 ```{shell}
 pip install jupyterlab